 You must unconditionally respect the instructions of the organisers and the volunteers/signallers.

 It is strictly forbidden to ride with headphones.

 You must always follow the directions of the race marshals.

 If someone from the organisation asks you to stop, you must stop immediately.

-You cannot leave the GPX track except with the agreement of a person of the organization.
+You may not leave the GPX track except with the agreement of a member of the organisation.

-Shortcuts, cuts and exits from the official GPX track are forbidden and will result in disqualification.
+Shortcuts, cuts and leaving the official GPX track are forbidden and will result in disqualification.

 It is your responsibility to know the official GPX track, the absence of signposting is not an excuse for cutting or shortcuts.

 Any participant will be disqualified in case of destruction or deterioration of public or private space and will be responsible to cover the costs incurred.